Marcus Hunter

 Marcus Lamar Hunter (born January 3, 1979) is an American politician and second generation attorney from Monroe, Louisiana.
-A Democrat, Hunter is judge-elect of the Louisiana 4th Judicial District Court, ES 1, Div.
+A Democrat, Hunter is judge of the Louisiana 4th Judicial District Court, ES 1, Div.
 G. He won the position, 53-47 percent), in the primary election held on November 6, 2018, in conjunction with congressional general elections in the other forty-nine states.

 From 2011 to 2018, he was a member of the Louisiana House of Representatives for District 17, which encompasses parts of the cities of Monroe and West Monroe and the towns of Richwood and Bawcomville.
 He served on the Civil Law, Insurance, and Labor committees.
 In his second year, he was named to the Commerce Committee and later sat on the House Ways & Means Committee.

 Background

 A lifelong resident of Monroe, Hunter attended public schools there.
 A graduate of the Julia C. Wossman High School in Monroe, Hunter received in 2002 a Bachelor of Arts degree in Sociology from Southern University and a Juris Doctor in 2005 from the Southern University Law Center, both in the capital city of Baton Rouge.
 After being admitted to the Louisiana Bar Association, Hunter opened a small business, United Title of Northeast Louisiana, and is an attorney in Willie Hunter Jr., and Associates, at which he practiced alongside his father and brother.
-He is married to Dr. Tonya H. Hunter, an OB/GYN and owner/managing member of The Well Woman Center in Monroe.
-The couple has two children.